 Great Eastern Launch Site

 The Brunel Museum is close to the construction and launch site of Brunel’s last project, the Great Eastern (or Leviathan).
-The Great Eastern was an iron sailing steamship and by far the largest ship ever built when launched, sideways, at Millwall in 1858.
+The Great Eastern was an iron sailing steamship and the biggest ship in the world for fifty years.
+It carried enough coal to steam from England to Australia and back again without re-fuelling and was five times bigger than anything else afloat when launched, sideways, at Millwall in 1858.

-You can reach the site by boat, which is fun but costs more than other options (though there are discounts for Travelcard holders).
+You can reach the site by boat, and the best way is one of our weekly tours run in partnership with London Walks.
+Meet Saturday 10.45 Embankment tube and descend to the pier as a group.
+The boat is easiest but costs more than other options (though there are discounts for Travelcard holders).
 The great ship was broken up, but Thames Clippers will take you to the original launch ramps, now landscaped into gardens by the river pier.
-An information board, timbers and a very large chain are not visible from the river, so disembark at Masthouse Terrace on your way to Greenwich, or before turning back for the City.
+The information board, timbers and a very large chain are not visible from the river, so disembark at Masthouse Terrace on your way to Greenwich, or before turning back for the City.
 We hope to improve the visitor experience and add more information, but meanwhile relax and enjoy the view – the next boat is in twenty minutes:

 Great Eastern Launch Ramps